 Gold Coins 100 Euro 2019Proof

 No other metal has as much symbolic meaning as gold.
-The five-piece 100 euro Magic of Gold series traces that meaning through different ancient cultures.
+The six-piece 100 euro Magic of Gold series traces that meaning through different ancient cultures.
 The first of those cultures is Mesopotamia, ‘the land between two rivers’, the Tigris and the Euphrates, where some of the most important developments in early human history occurred.

 Gold Coins 100 Euro 2018Proof